Posts Categorised: Field

 Tests in both organizations can be entered online.
 Go to EntryExpress for AKC or HuntSecretary for HRC.
 (Note: be sure to check both platforms if you’re running AKC as some tests are showing up on HuntSecretary.)

 Entries are limited in HRC and Finished usually fills up very quickly.
 Seasoned might fill up quickly as well.
 AKC tests can also be limited but generally only Master.
+Be sure to check for when entries open and close.

 Preparing to go